CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 When a card or other effect indicates that one of your characters must make a corruption check, you must make a roll (2D6) and add any appropriate modifications.
 One of the following results:

-**Nothing Happens** — If the modified result is greater than the character’s corruption point total, nothing happens.
+**Nothing Happens** — If the modified result is greater than the character’s corruption point total, nothing happens. <span id="page35" class="page-number">35</span>

+---

 **The Character is Discarded** — If the modified result is equal to the character’s corruption point total **or** one less than the character’s corruption point total, the character _fails_ the corruption check and you must discard the character along with any non-follower cards he controls.
 In this case, if the character is a Wizard, you immediately lose the game.